jbrucker/currency-converter/README.md

 ## Using a Web Service for Currency Exchange Rates

 This code shows how to call the web service at `http://apilayer.net/live` to get exchange rates.
-The 3 bits of Java you need are explained below:
+Three pieces of Java you need are explained below:

-1. How to use URL and HttpURLConnection to send an HTTP request and read the reply.
+1. How to send an HTTP request and read the reply using URL and HttpURLConnection.
 2. How to parse exchange rates from the reply using a *regular expression*.
 3. How to use a Map to store the exchange rates, with currency code as the map key.

-## What You Need
+## Using a Web Service

 To use any web service you need to know the URL for the service, any parameters that the service requires, and what information the